rjstenberg/conversation-analytics/README.md

 # Conversation Analytics for Sports Broadcasts

-A Python tool for analysing conversational dynamics in audio using automatic speech recognition, speaker diarization and statistical analysis.
+A Python tool for analysing conversational dynamics in audio using automatic speech recognition, speaker diarisation and statistical analysis.
 It can be used to examine speakers and how speaking time and turns are distributed across a conversation.

 Created by Rebecca Stenberg.